flyaway1217/FeVER/README.rst

 In this file, there are 3 words, 4 features.
 Second line means word ``idx1`` has features ``feat1`` and ``feat2``.

+3. ``frequency.txt``: This file contains the frequency of each word in the context.
+Each line in this file is corresponding to each line in the ``context_feature_training.txt`` file.

 .. _ExAssist: https://exassist.readthedocs.io/en/latest/
 .. _multi-label: http://manikvarma.org/downloads/XC/XMLRepository.html